Nachoxt17/M.E.R.N-JS-Stack-Project-Online-Shop-Clone/frontend/README.md

-BACK-END PART of the Online Shop Clone Project with Javascript, MongoDB, Mongoose, Express.js, React.js and Node.js.
+FRONT-END PART of the Online Shop Clone Project with Javascript, MongoDB, Mongoose, Express.js, React.js and Node.js.

 NPM Modules Used at The Back-End:\_
 -async